Journal or Book Title

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

-Ping, Wei; Lu, Yili; Xie, Xiaoting; Ren, Tusheng; and Horton, Robert, "An Improved Thermo-TDR Technique for Monitoring Soil Thermal Properties, Water Content, Bulk Density, and Porosity" (2019).
+Peng, Wei; Lu, Yili; Xie, Xiaoting; Ren, Tusheng; and Horton, Robert, "An Improved Thermo-TDR Technique for Monitoring Soil Thermal Properties, Water Content, Bulk Density, and Porosity" (2019).
 Agronomy Publications.
 588.